 The institution ensures effective planning of teaching and learning activities through Core Committee which comprises of the Principal, Heads of all Departments, IQAC Coordinator and Controller of Examinations.

-Institutional Level: Academic Calendar:

-Being an autonomous institution, it incorporates all its activities in sync with the Department Higher Education Govt. of M.P - Calendar.

-The academic calendar incorporates examinations, declaration of results, semester break, dates of CIA/CCE, etc. as planned by the office of the Controller of Examination (COE).
+1. Institutional Level: 1.
+Academic Calendar: Being an autonomous institution, it incorporates all its activities in sync with the Department Higher Education Govt. of M.P - Calendar.
+The academic calendar incorporates examinations, declaration of results, semester break, dates of CIA/CCE, etc. as planned by the office of the Controller of Examination (CoE).
 The activity schedule of Swami Vivekanand Career Guidance Cell, Personality development cell, sports and games, NCC and NSS, are embedded.

-2. Department level

-• A syllabus completion certificate is submitted by the HoD to the IQAC.
+2. Department level2.1 Department calendar and teaching plan: 2.2 Department meetings and quality monitoring: 3.
+Teacher level 3.1 Course Plan: 3.2 Lesson plans: Adherence to the Teaching Plan The Institution follows a structured teaching plan with a bottomup approach through: A Teacher's Diary is maintained by faculty members.
+A periodical monitoring of the diary by the HoD & Principal.
+Internal audit of the diary is done by the IQAC.
+Regular staff meeting is held by the Principal to review the institutional plans.
+A syllabus completion certificate is submitted by the HoD to the IQAC.

-File Description Documents Upload the Academic Calendar and Teaching Plans during the year View File
+File Description Documents Upload the Academic Calendar and Teaching Plans during the year No File Uploaded